tildeinstitute/tildewiki/README.md

 * [gtmetrix report](https://gtmetrix.com/reports/wiki.tilde.institute/F1tzxEch)

 ## Features
 * Speed is a priority
 * Mobile-friendly pages
 * Markdown!
 * Uses [kognise/water.css](https://github.com/kognise/water.css) dark theme by
 default (and includes as an example, a simple but nice local CSS file)
+* YAML configuration
-* Automatically reloads YAML configuration when a change is detected.
+* Automatically reloads config file when a change is detected.
-* Generates list of pages and places at anchor-point in index page
+* Generates list of pages, then places at an anchor comment in the index page
 * Caches pages to memory and only re-renders when the file changes
-* Extremely configurable:
+* Very configurable.
+For example:
   * URL path for viewing pages
   * Directory for page data
   * File to use for index page
-  * etc.
+  * Logging output (file, stdout, null) and file location
 * Runs as a multithreaded service, rather than via CGI
 * Easily use Nginx to proxy requests to it.
 This allows you to use your existing SSL certificates.

-## Notes
+### Notes
+* Builds with `Go 1.11` and `Go 1.12`.
+Not tested with any other version.
+* Tested on Linux (Ubuntu 18.04LTS, Debian 9) and OpenBSD 6.4
+* If you have access to other environments and can test, please let me know.
+It will be much appreciated.

 For [tildeverse](https://tildeverse.org) projects, we tend to use a PR workflow.
 For example, wiki pages are submitted to the repo via pull